 The information can be placed on the (back of the) document itself or attached to the document as an allonge.
 The Apostille does not give information regarding the quality of the document but certifies the signature (and the capacity of who placed it) and correctness of the seal/stamp on the document which must be certified.
 In 2005 The Hague Conference surveyed its members and produced a report in December 2008 which expressed serious concerns about Diplomas and Degree certificates, titled “The Application of the Apostille Convention to Diplomas Including Those Issued by Diploma”.
 In February 2009 the Hague Conference decided to amend the wording on the Apostille to make it clear that no one was checking whether the document being attested was genuine or a fake.
 The new wording to be used was as follows.
 “This Apostille only certifies the signature, the capacity of the signer and the seal or stamp it bears.
 It does not certify the content of the document for which it was issued.”

 An updated version of this list and more information can be found at the Le Hague website (http://www.hcch.net).

 What is “Legalization”?

 The documents certified by the states that have not signed the Hague Convention must be legalized.
-Legalization can only be performed at an Embassy of Republic of Kazakhstan.
+Legalization can only be performed at an Embassy of the Republic of Kazakhstan.
 Documents must be presented to an Embassy of RoK after certified by the foreign ministry (or a related office) of the country where the document originated.
-Any kind of authorization such as red ribbon is not a substitute of legalization but requirement for legalization.
-In practice this means the document must be certified twice before it can have legal effect in Kazakhstan.
+Any kind of authorization such as red ribbon is not a substitute for legalization but the requirement for legalization.
+In practice, this means the document must be certified twice before it can have legal effect in Kazakhstan.
 For example, as a non-signatory of the Convention, Canadian documents for use abroad must be certified by the Deputy Minister of Foreign Affairs in Ottawa or by a consular official abroad and subsequently legalized at Embassy of RoK.

 Registration with the Immigration police